Grabenkind/OpenProductManager/DOC/Documentation.md

 * Available quantity:
   * 28

-To add a new product, we must enter the product management.
+To add a new product, you must enter the product management.
 For this purpose the letter "p" (without quotation marks) must be entered in the main menu and confirmed with the Enter key.
 Now the product management menu should be open. *(Image 3)*